jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

 ---
-title: Exploring Isaiah's Legacy in the Book of Mormon
+title: Exploring Isaiah's Legacy in the Book of Mormon - Data Collection
 description: The words of the biblical prophet Isaiah are referenced in the Book of Mormon over 700 times!
 My project explores the connections in terminology, themes, and historical contexts.
 layout: post